Mamba '23 Release Notes

 Hide Filters to Reduce Clutter on Search Pages

 Too much of a good thing can be unpleasant.
 This advice can be applied to search filters.
 Results on the right and an endless array of search filters on the left can clutter search pages, and make navigation difficult.
-To offer a cleaner interface, admins can now hide one or more filters (opposed to hiding all of those previously) from the search results page when their users are on the All Content tab.
+To offer a cleaner interface, admins can now hide one or more filters from the search results page when their users are on the All Content tab.

 User Feedback on Content with Emoticons and Stars